proxmox/proxmox-backup/docs/pxar/description.rst

 The ``.pxar`` format is adapted to fulfill the specific needs of the Proxmox Backup Server, for example, efficient storage of hardlinks.
-The format is designed to reduce storage space needed on the server by achieving a high level of de-duplication.
+The format is designed to reduce storage space needed on the server by achieving a high level of deduplication.

 Creating an Archive
 ^^^^^^^^^^^^^^^^^^^